Abelardo Rodríguez Urdaneta: Biography

-Urdaneta was born in Santo Domingo in June 24, 1870, to parents Isabel Rodríguez Urdaneta, of Venezuelan descent, and doctor Manuel Guerrero Peña, who had a fondness for the violin and painting.
+Urdaneta was born in Santo Domingo on June 24, 1870, to parents Isabel Rodríguez Urdaneta, of Venezuelan descent, and doctor Manuel Guerrero Peña, who had a fondness for the violin and painting.
 He had two sisters, Eloísa and Rosalía.
 At the age of 13, he was enrolled in the workshop of Juan Fernández Corridor, a Spanish painter who opened an academy in Santo Domingo from 1883 to 1886.
 Later he enrolled under the tutelage of Dominican painter Luis Desangles, considered one of the first master painters of the country, later participating in the First National Art Show (1890), in which he exhibited together with his teachers and with fellow disciples Arturo Grullón, Leopoldo Navarro, and among others.
 He later learned the artistic fundamentals of photography as a pupil of Julio Pou, a Dominican photographer, and Spaniard Francisco Adrover.
 In 1894 he began working as a freelance professional photographer, shortly becoming one of the most socially demanded national photographers of the time.

-Urdaneta married Graciela Núñez, with whom he had 5 children: Elena, Rafael, Abelardito, José Angel, and a child who died very young.
+Urdaneta married Graciela Núñez, with whom he had 5 children: Elena, Rafael, Abelardito, José, Angel, and a child who died very young.
 His reputation as a handsome artistic gentleman led to extramarital love affairs that resulted in even more descendants.
 He became depressed following the loss of artistic works caused by hurricane San Zenón (1930).
-On his deathbed, next to him was only the Aragonese Esther Laclaustro Dorse, his last lover, who lived with him for 25 years (1908-1933), since almost all of his children lived abroad, as well as Graciela Núñez, the official widow who died in New York in 1939.
+On his deathbed, next to him was only the Aragonese Esther Laclaustro Dorse, his last lover, who lived with him for 25 years (1908–1933), since almost all of his children lived abroad, as well as Graciela Núñez, the official widow who died in New York in 1939.